-Such model of network formation could be conceptualized in two different ways.
+Such model could be conceptualized in two different ways.
 On the one hand, the probability that i cites j in a certain year could be correlated with the probability that she cites the same author in another year.
 In other words, there may be dyadic unobserved characteristics that relate i and j, beside those explicitly accounted for in the model.
-To control for such possible correlation in the residuals, we estimate both a random-effects logistic model and a pooled logistic model with clustered standard errors by pair (dyad) i and j.
-Robust standard errors were obtained both with a Huber-White sandwich estimator and with 2,000 block bootstrap repetitions (Cameron et al., 2008).
+To control for such possible correlation in the residuals, we estimate a conditional fixed-effects logistic regression model, taking each pair (dyad) as a unit of analysis.